-4.3 Features
+4.5 Features

 Collecting features from the analyses consists of finding all features, grouping them across analyses (optionally after retention time alignment), and if desired suspect screening:

-4.3.1 Finding and grouping features
+4.5.1 Finding features

 Several algorithms are available for finding features.
 These are listed in the table below alongside their usage and general remarks.

-Algorithm | Usage | Remarks |
+| Algorithm | Usage | Input | Remarks |

-OpenMS | findFeatures(algorithm = "openms", ...) |
+| OpenMS | findFeatures(algorithm = "openms", ...) |

-Uses the FeatureFinderMetabo algorithm |
+Uses FeatureFinderMetabo |

-XCMS | findFeatures(algorithm = "xcms", ...) |
+| XCMS | findFeatures(algorithm = "xcms", ...) |

-Uses xcms::xcmsSet() function |
+Uses xcms::xcmsSet() |

-XCMS3 | findFeatures(algorithm = "xcms3", ...) |
+| XCMS3 | findFeatures(algorithm = "xcms3", ...) |

-Uses xcms::findChromPeaks() from the new XCMS3 interface |
+Uses xcms::findChromPeaks() |

-enviPick | findFeatures(algorithm = "envipick", ...) |
+| enviPick | findFeatures(algorithm = "envipick", ...) |

 Uses enviPick::enviPickwrap() |

-KPIC2 | findFeatures(algorithm = "kpic2", ...) |
+| KPIC2 | findFeatures(algorithm = "kpic2", ...) |

-SIRIUS | findFeatures(algorithm = "sirius", ...) |
+| SIRIUS | findFeatures(algorithm = "sirius", ...) |

-SAFD | findFeatures(algorithm = "safd", ...) |
+| SAFD | findFeatures(algorithm = "safd", ...) |

-DataAnalysis | findFeatures(algorithm = "bruker", ...) |
+| DataAnalysis | findFeatures(algorithm = "bruker", ...) |

 Uses Find Molecular Features from DataAnalysis (Bruker only) |

-Most often the performance of these algorithms heavily depend on the data and parameter settings that are used.
+Most often the performance of these algorithms heavily depends on the data and parameter settings that are used.
 Since obtaining a good feature dataset is crucial for the rest of the workflow, it is highly recommended to experiment with different settings (this process can also be automated, see the feature optimization section for more details).
 Some common parameters to look at are listed in the table below.
-However, there are many more parameters that can be set, please see the reference documentation for these (e.g. ?findFeatures
+However, there are many more parameters that can be set, please see the reference documentation for these (e.g. ?findFeatures).

-Algorithm | Common parameters |
+| Algorithm | Common parameters |

-XCMS / XCMS3 | peakwidth , mzdiff , prefilter , noise (assuming default centWave algorithm, see ?findPeaks.centWave / ?CentWaveParam ) |
+| XCMS / XCMS3 | peakwidth, mzdiff, prefilter, noise (assuming default centWave algorithm, see ?findPeaks.centWave / ?CentWaveParam) |

-KPIC2 | kmeans , level , min_snr (see ?findFeatures and ?getPIC / ?getPIC.kmeans ) |
+| KPIC2 | kmeans, level, min_snr (see ?findFeatures and ?getPIC / ?getPIC.kmeans) |

-SIRIUS | The sirius algorithm is currently parameterless |
+| SIRIUS | The sirius algorithm is currently parameterless |

-DataAnalysis | See Find -> Parameters… -> Molecular Features in DataAnalysis. |
+| DataAnalysis | See Find -> Parameters… -> Molecular Features in DataAnalysis. |

 NOTE DataAnalysis feature settings have to be configured in DataAnalysis prior to calling